elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

     </div><br />

 :::note
 The pointerId gets allocated to each contacting finger rather than the whole device.
-When we use five fingers to touch the screen simultaneously, we get five pointerdown events with unique coordinates and pointerId.
+When we use five fingers to touch the screen simultaneously, we can extract five pointerdown events with unique coordinates and pointerId.
 The events linked with the first finger have isPrimary=true at all times.
 :::

   </div>